StefanMdvs/kids-love-walking/testing.md

     - the Back button sends user to *Walks* page
 - ### Detailed cards
     - when clicked show information about the walk, and if user is in session then the *Delete* and *Edit* buttons are displayed

+# 2. Validators
+The code was validated using [W3C](https://validator.w3.org/) services, [JSHint](https://jshint.com/) for JavaScript file and [PEP8](http://pep8online.com/) online for Python code.
+- HTML validator returned several semantic errors that have been fixed
+- CSS validator returned two errors, one related to Font Awesome stylesheet and the other related to Materialize
+- JS returns no error
+- Python code returns no error.